-Some women may wish to delay their period by extending the luteal phase, for example, to go on holiday.
+Some Cyclers may wish to delay their period by extending the luteal phase, for example, to go on holiday.
 This is most often done by taking a pill containing progestogen.
-In most countries, these medications are only available with a prescription, so you will need to speak to your doctor or healthcare professional about it before taking it.
+In most countries, these medications are only available with a prescription, so you will need to speak to your doctor or healthcare professional about it before taking them.

 What you need to know:

 - If you take a progestogen pill, the hormone will affect your basal body temperature and, therefore, the data you enter into the app.

 - Continue to measure your temperature as normal but mark it as an “excluding temp.” due to “sick” until your new cycle begins (first day of your period).

 - The progestogen will not act as a contraceptive, so make sure you use barrier protection (such as condoms) if you have sex.

 Will this affect my cycle?

-Extending the luteal phase and delaying your period may cause the app to think you might be pregnant, as your period is later than it usually is, and you may receive an in-app message regarding this.
+Extending the luteal phase and delaying your period may cause the app to think you might be pregnant, as your period is later than usual, and you may receive an in-app message regarding this.
 This is nothing to be concerned about since you know the reason behind the longer cycle and delayed period.